Brazil–India relations: Contemporary era

-A successful Festival of India was organised during the visit of President K.R.
-Narayanan to Brazil in May 1998.
-There is also a presence of ISKCON, Satya Sai Baba, Maharishi Mahesh Yogi, Bhakti Vedanta Foundation and other Indian spiritual gurus and organisations have chapters in Brazil.

-A statue of Mohandas Gandhi is located near the Parque Ibirapuera at São Paulo and another statue is also at Rio de Janeiro.
-A group called the Filhos de Gandhi (Sons of Gandhi) participates regularly in the carnival in Salvador.
-Private Brazilian organisations occasionally invite Indian cultural troupes.

-Caminho das Índias, a popular telenovela in Brazil aired in 2009, popularised Indian culture in Brazil.
-Books about India started to pop up on the best-selling list, the number of travels to India by Brazilians tourists increased dramatically and restaurants and even nightclubs with Indian themes starting to open.

 Economic relations

-More recently, Brazil and India have co-operated in the multilateral level on issues such as international trade and development, environment, reform of the UN and the UNSC expansion.
+Brazil and India have co-operated in the multilateral level on issues such as international trade and development, environment, reform of the UN and the UNSC expansion.
 The two-way trade in 2007 nearly tripled to US$3.12 billion from US$1.2 billion in 2004.
 In 2016, trade between the two nations had increased to US$5.64 billion.

-Global software giant, Wipro Technologies, also set up a business process outsourcing centre in Curitiba to provide shared services to AmBev, the largest brewery in Latin America.
-AmBev's zonal vice president, Renato Nahas Batista, said "We are honoured to be a part of Wipro's expansion plans in Brazil and Latin America."
-AmBev's 1 portfolio includes leading brands like Brahma, Becks, Stella and Antarctica.

 21st century relations

 UNSC reform

 Both countries want the participation of developing countries in the UNSC permanent membership since the underlying philosophy for both of them are: UNSC should be more democratic, legitimate and representative - the G4 is a novel grouping for this realisation.

 South-South cooperation

 Brazil and India are involved in the IBSA initiative.